hhkaos/awesome-arcgis/front-end/technologies/dojo/configurable-apps/README.md

 * [summary-viewer-template](https://github.com/Esri/summary-viewer-template): Summary Viewer is a configurable app template that summarizes the numeric attributes of features in a specified operational layer that are within the visible map area.
 The summaries can be configured to show the sum, average, minimum and maximum of specified field values.

 * [Information Lookup](https://github.com/Esri/information-lookup): Information Lookup is a configurable web application template that can be used to provide the general public, internal staff and other interested parties with information about a location.
 If no features are found at that location, a general message is displayed.
-Optionally, the location entered can be stored in a point layer.
+Optionally, the location entered can be stored in a point layer - [More info](http://solutions.arcgis.com/shared/help/information-lookup/).

 * [Map Carousel](https://github.com/Esri/map-carousel-template): Map Carousel is a configurable gallery application template that can be used to display the contents of a group using a carousel or grid.